Fiscal callback

 Queue lifecycle:

-queued → processing → processed (done) · failed / dead (gave up after retries) · retry (waiting for the next attempt) · ignored.Processing attempts so far.
+queued → processing → processed (done) · failed / dead (gave up after retries) · retry (waiting for the next attempt) · ignored.number

 On success, the worker outcome — e.g.